-Launched in the summer of 2019, this VPLP design, conceived in partnership with the Hugo Boss team, is characterized by its innovative look: a fully enclosed cockpit, with visibility to the outside largely provided by cameras.
+Launched in the summer of 2019, Hugo Boss, the seventh of the name, a VPLP design conceived in partnership with the technical team, including Alex Thomson and Pete Hobson, is characterised by its innovative look and notably its completely enclosed cockpit, exterior visibility largely being provided by cameras.

 On the dock in Les Sables d’Olonne prior to the start of the Vendée Globe 2020-2021, Hugo Boss, with her black and fuchsia pink livery and futuristic look, does not go unnoticed.
 Everything is carried out below deck and the on-board energy is largely supplied by solar panels specially integrated in the deck.
 The curved foils are also unique.

 Despite some stunning performances at race starts, especially on certain points of sail (reaching), the new Hugo Boss finds it a real struggle to finish them.
 Indeed, the keel pulls out of the boat during the Transat Jacques Vabre 2019 alongside Neal McDonald, but the duo manages to get the boat safely back to land.
 A major refit ensues.
 Race favourite in the Vendée Globe 2020-2021, on his fifth participation, the British skipper takes risks to remain at the head of the fleet, not thinking twice about skirting the centre of tropical depression Theta and racking up a staggering average speed.
 However, the boat’s structure cannot withstand the constant hammering and the longitudinal stringers come unstuck.
 Despite a makeshift repair at sea, Hugo Boss is handicapped and, in the South Atlantic, her damaged starboard rudder forces the skipper to make for Cape Town and retire from the race.